 NHI (National Health Insurance) Drug Pricing System Reflecting the Value of New Drugs Proposal for an Application Price Consultation System

-Under these circumstances, the Pharmaceutical and Industrial Policy Research Institute (PIIPRI) has been studying how the NHI drug price system should be designed so that the value of new drugs is appropriately reflected in NHI prices and new drug creation is promoted.
-In particular, the NHI has focused its study on the NHI drug price calculation method for new drugs, because it is aware of the problem that the current NHI drug price system does not always reflect the value of new drugs appropriately and does not sufficiently respond to the diversification of the value of new drugs due to future technological innovations.
+Under these circumstances, The Office of Pharmaceutical Industry Researchhas been studying how the NHI drug price system should be so that the value of new drugs is appropriately reflected in NHI prices and the creation of new drugs is promoted.
+In particular, we are aware that the current NHI drug price system does not always reflect the value of new drugs appropriately, and that it cannot adequately respond to the diversification of the value of new drugs due to future technological innovation.

 In this report, we provide the background to our proposal and make new proposals regarding the "application price consultation method" and the establishment of a "forum for dialogue between the government and industry" for calculating the NHI price of new drugs.